greshake/i3status-rust/README.md

 - icons (optional)
 - individual update intervals per block to reduce system calls
 - click actions
+- blocks can trigger updates asynchronously, which allows for things like dbus signaling, to avoid periodic refreshing of data that rarely changes (example: music block)

 # Requirements
 i3, rustc and cargo.
 Only tested on Arch Linux.
 If you want to use the font icons on Arch, install ttf-font-awesome from the AUR.